spinnaker/spinnaker.github.io/reference/halyard/commands.md

 Configurable in your Google Cloud Pubsub subscription.
 See the docs here: https://cloud.google.com/pubsub/docs/subscriber
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
- * `--message-format`: One of 'GCS', 'GCR', or 'CUSTOM'.
-This can be used to help Spinnaker translate the contents of the Pub/Sub message into Spinnaker artifacts.
+ * `--message-format`: One of 'GCB', 'GCS', 'GCR', or 'CUSTOM'.
+This can be used to help Spinnaker translate the contents of the
+Pub/Sub message into Spinnaker artifacts.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The name of the GCP project your subscription lives in.